Date: May 28, 2014

 The above materials must be submitted electronically (combined as a single MS Word document or PDF) to this Catalyst dropbox: OWRC Tutor Hiring - Fall 2014 under "Application materials for Fall start"

 Hardcopy or emailed applications will not be accepted without specific advanced approval from the OWRC Director.

-The deadline for consideration for an Winter 2014 start date is December 6, 2013.
+The deadline for consideration for a Fall 2014 start date is June 30, 2014.
 Applicants are welcome to bring materials in for writing center appointments prior to submission.
-Reserve your spot online on our Make an Appointment page
+Reserve your spot online on our Make an Appointment page.

 Please be aware of the fact that this is a very competitive hiring process.
 We are looking for applicants with a genuine and demonstrated interest both in bettering the culture of writing on this campus and in serving their peers.

-Questions regarding applications may be sent to OWRC director Jenny Halpin at firstname.lastname@example.org
+Questions regarding applications may be sent to OWRC director Jenny Halpin or coordinator Peter Freeman at firstname.lastname@example.org

 To demonstrate our firm belief in the value of writing in multiple different forms, we have provided an alternate version of this job description below.
 This description was collaboratively written by current OWRC staff members:

 A good tutor knows how to ask the right questions to get researchers and writers talking – about their projects, about their ideas, about their field, about what they’re trying to accomplish, about their own past experiences.
 In our perfect world, all the people we work with become more confident, more independent, more comfortable with but also more sophisticated about their own research, writing, and learning.